llarsson/compliantkubernetes/docs/ciso-guide/kubernetes-status.md

 ![Kubernetes Status Dashboard](img/kubernetes-status.png)

-The Compliant Kubernetes Status Dashboard shows a quick overview of the status of your kubernetes cluster.
+The Compliant Kubernetes Status Dashboard shows a quick overview of the status of your Kubernetes cluster.
 This includes:

 * Unhealthy pods